abstractmachines/abstractmachines.github.io/_posts/2018-2-24-async-await-infinite-regression.md

 ## Infinite regress: turtles all the way down

-The purpose of this article is to [find the "world turtle"](https://en.wikipedia.org/wiki/Turtles_all_the_way_down) of all of these asynchronous concepts in JavaScript which play a part in understanding how `async/await` - and similar things - really work:
+The purpose of this article is to [find the "world turtle"](https://en.wikipedia.org/wiki/Turtles_all_the_way_down) of all of these asynchronous concepts in JavaScript.

 ![Propositions](https://upload.wikimedia.org/wikipedia/commons/thumb/d/d4/Infinite_regress_en.svg/298px-Infinite_regress_en.svg.png)

-That is to say, we are going to get to the heart of the matter.

 **Our world turtle:**